eiskalteschatten/Basics.js/README.md

 - `class="bsLazyLoad"`
 - `data-src="path/to/image/to/be/loaded.jpg"`

-If you want to automatically load larger images for a Retina screen, add this to your image tag as well as the normal 'data-src':
+If you want to automatically load larger images for a Retina screen, add this attribute to your image tag as well as the normal 'data-src'.
+Mobile devices will load the non-Retina image:

 - `data-retina-src="path/to/retina/image/to/be/loaded.jpg"`